zenml-io/zenml/examples/lightgbm/README.md

 # Gradient Boosting with LightGBM and ZenML

-[LightGBM](https://lightgbm.readthedocs.io/en/latest/) is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
-It implements machine learning algorithms under the Gradient Boosting framework.
-LightGBM provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
+[LightGBM](https://lightgbm.readthedocs.io/en/latest/) is a gradient boosting framework that uses tree based learning algorithms.
+It is designed to be distributed and efficient with the following advantages:

+- Faster training speed and higher efficiency.
+- Lower memory usage.
+- Better accuracy.
+- Support of parallel, distributed, and GPU learning.
+- Capable of handling large-scale data.

 This example showcases how to train a `lightgbm.Booster` model in a ZenML pipeline.
-The ZenML `LightGBM` integration includes a custom materializer that persists the trained `lightgbm.Booster` model to and from the artifact store.
+The ZenML LightGBM integration includes a custom materializer that persists the trained `lightgbm.Booster` model to and from the artifact store.
 It also includes materializers for the custom `LightGBM.Dataset` data object.

 The data used in this example is the quickstart LightGBM data and is available in the [simple Python example of the LightGBM repository](https://github.com/microsoft/LightGBM/blob/master/examples/python-guide/simple_example.py).